23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 17. San Luis Obispo

-San Luis Obispo weird chewing gum alleyway is but a fun stop off on the way to LA
+San Luis Obispo chewing gum alleyway is weird but a fun stop off on the way to LA

 Distance from previous destination: 14 miles from Morro Bay

-Time required: 1 hour to see the town
+Duration: 1 hour to explore the town

 Where to stay: Garden Street Inn - French country boutique hotel